 Medina County, TX Traffic Tickets

-You just got a Medina County traffic ticket.
+You just got a traffic ticket.
 Now what?
-Hire a Medina County traffic ticket attorney?
+Hire a Medina County traffic attorney?
 There are lots of reasons to do so.
 Hi, I’m attorney Todd E. Tkach.
-The Medina County traffic ticket attorneys at the Law Office of Todd E. Tkach, P.C. represent people who have received traffic citations, in Tarrant County and almost every jurisdiction throughout the State of Texas.
+The Medina County traffic attorneys at the Law Office of Todd E. Tkach, P.C. represent people who have received traffic citations, in Tarrant County and almost every jurisdiction throughout the State of Texas.
 Our goal is to have your ticket dismissed!
-As licensed traffic ticket attorneys, we know that the Texas Transportation Code and the Texas Rules of Criminal Procedure contain hundreds of laws dealing specifically and solely with traffic ticket citations.
-Additionally, each city, town and municipality has its’ own unique procedures and fines regarding traffic tickets.
+As licensed Medina County traffic attorneys, we know that the Texas Transportation Code and the Texas Rules of Criminal Procedure contain hundreds of laws dealing specifically and solely with traffic citations.
+Additionally, each city, town and municipality has its own unique procedures and fines regarding traffic tickets.
 Don’t go-it-alone!
-Call the Medina County traffic ticket attorneys with the Law Office of Todd E. Tkach now to talk with one of our courteous staff members, who can explain the traffic ticket citation process, answer any questions you may have, and ultimately resolve your traffic ticket case.
+Call the Medina County traffic attorneys with the Law Office of Todd E. Tkach now to talk with one of our courteous staff members, who can explain the traffic citation process, answer any questions you may have, and ultimately resolve your traffic ticket case.

 Why Are Some Cases in Justice of the Peace (JP) Courts in Medina County?